astrion/Java-PHP-SQL_User_Management_System/readme.txt

 git commit -m "#: update of file1 and file2 for adding X feature" git status

-# push
+# (once only) push to a remote copy of the local branch you are working with
-git push -u origin poc_YourInitials
+git push -u origin my_branch

+# (if a remote branch already exists)
+git push origin my_branch

+# HOW TO RUN UNIT TESTS
+1. Open IntelliJ
+2. Right-click on Concordia_COMP5541_Winter2021/src/test
+3. Left-click on'Run 'Tests in 'test''